2025 News

 By Lauren Parker, The Florida Inventors Hall of Fame

 At the 2nd Annual Innovation Education Summit at the University of South Florida Research Park, Dr. Arlyne Simon captivated audiences as the keynote speaker, sharing pivotal moments that have shaped her career.
-From awe-inspiring breakthroughs in biomedical engineering to her unwavering commitment to empowering the next generation of inventors, her address was a celebration of innovation and inclusion in STEM.
+From awe-inspiring breakthroughs in biomedical engineering to her dedication to inspiring the next generation of inventors, her address was a celebration of innovation and progress in STEM.

 Dr. Simon’s journey is one of breaking barriers and redefining possibilities.
 As a biomedical engineer at Intel, a patented inventor, and the creator of the Abby Invents children’s book series, she exemplifies the power of interdisciplinary collaboration and creative vision.
 “Balance isn’t about giving equal time to everything; it’s about being flexible and knowing when to lean into your creative energy,” she explains.
-Her mantra, “Lift as you climb,” reflects her dedication to advancing diversity and inclusion, particularly in spaces where she was often the only woman or Black engineer.
+Her mantra, “Lift as you climb,” reflects her commitment to supporting others and paving the way in fields where she was often one of the few women.

 Her impact extends far beyond the lab.
 Recognized as a trailblazing female innovator by the USPTO and awarded honors such as Georgia Tech 40 Under 40 (Class of 2024), Dr. Simon’s career is a testament to the transformative power of curiosity and determination.
 Whether pioneering new innovations in the healthcare field or mentoring future inventors, her work inspires others to see themselves as problem-solvers and changemakers.